Circular Logic

 Quick, which orange circle is bigger?
-Believe it or not, both orange circles are the same size!
-The blue circles are playing a trick, or optical illusion, on you.
-An optical illusion is a picture that looks different from what is really happening.
-The different sizes of the blue circles surrounding the orange circles make this trick work.
-Try covering up some of the blue circles with your fingers or a piece of paper to see the truth!
+Believe it or not, they’re the same size!
+The blue circles play a trick on you called an optical illusion: a picture that looks different from what is really happening.
+The different sizes of the blue circles make the orange circles look different.
+Try covering some of the blue circles with your fingers, or measure them with a ruler if you’re still not sure!

 Wee ones: Point to one of the bigger blue circles, then count up all of them!
 How many bigger blue circles are there?